qiboteam/qibosoq/doc/source/getting-started/qibosoq_lab_cal.rst

 - Qibolab: higher pulse level and integrated control of the complete setup
 - Qibocal: experiment level

+With these three packages, we perform the exact same experiments, showcasing how to implement the same program with different complexity levels.
+In particular, Qibosoq is the most base language and requires explicit definition of all the pulses, sweepers and experiment parameters.
+Qibolab is slightly more intuitive, but still requires to define all the experiment.
+Qibocal, on the other hand, leverages experiments already coded.

+For these experiments we are considering to not yet have the final calibration parameters, but for the sake of clarity, the following parameters are final ones of the calibration:

+Lines:

+- Drive line DAC: 0
+- Readout line DAC: 1
+- Feedback line ADC: 0

+Qubit parameters:

+- Qubit frequency: 5_755_000_000 Hz
+- Pi-pulse duration: 43 ns
+- Pi-pulse amplitude: 0.02
+- Pi-pulse shape: Gaussian(3)

+Resonator parameters:

+- Resonator frequency: 6_953_000_000 Hz
+- Measurement duration: 1000 ns
+- Measurement amplitude: 0.1
+- Measurement shape: Rectangular()

+Experiments parameters:

+- Relaxation time: 50_000 ns

 Preparation pre-experiments
 """""""""""""""""""""""""""

-For all the control modes, we are suppossing to have a qibosoq server running on board.
+For all the control modes, we are supposing to have a Qibosoq server running on board.

 Qibosoq
 -------

-For a control through Qibosoq, no particular preparation is required.
+For control through Qibosoq, no particular preparation is required.

 In any case, for every experiment, we have to start the script with: